svo/my-debian-setup/README.md

 [![Continuous integration](https://github.com/svo/my-debian-setup/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/svo/my-debian-setup/actions/workflows/main.yml)

 An Ansible-based automation framework for configuring a complete Debian/Ubuntu development environment with programming languages, tools, and applications.
+For more context, see the accompanying blog post at [qual.is/posts/my-debian-setup](https://www.qual.is/posts/my-debian-setup).

 ## Setup Tested On